Extraordinary Attorney Woo: Production

 Filming of the series wrapped up on July 14, 2022.

-On August 17, 2022, president Lee Sang-baek of AStory, the production company for Extraordinary Attorney Woo, confirmed that the drama would be renewed for a second season.
-Season 2 is expected to premiere in 2024.
+On August 17, 2022, president Lee Sang-baek of AStory, the production company for Extraordinary Attorney Woo, confirmed that the drama would be renewed for a second season, which was expected to premiere in 2024.

 Original soundtrack

 The show's soundtrack album peaked at number twelve on the weekly Circle Album Chart, and as of September 2022, 12,198 copies had been sold.

+Reception

 Viewership

 The first episode of Extraordinary Attorney Woo recorded a nationwide viewership rating of 0.9%.
 By the third episode, which reached 4.0%, it set the record for the highest rating in ENA's history.

-The series was the most viewed non-English show globally on Netflix for the weeks of July 4–10 and July 11–17, logging 23.9 million and 45.5 million hours viewed and ranking in the top ten in 12 and 22 countries, respectively.
-For the week of July 18—24, it was the second most-watched non-English show, gathering 55 million of viewing hours.
+The series was the most viewed non-English show globally on Netflix for the weeks of July 4–10 and July 11–17, 2022, logging 23.9 million and 45.5 million hours viewed and ranking in the top ten in 12 and 22 countries, respectively.
+For the week of July 18–24, it was the second most-watched non-English show, gathering 55 million of viewing hours.
 It was also the most-watched series in eight countries and appeared in the top ten in 27 others.
 The series returned to the top of the chart for the week of July 25–31, with 65.5 million viewing hours, and was the most-watched show in nineteen countries, while ranking among the top ten in 25 more.
 Extraordinary Attorney Woo continued to top the charts for another six consecutive weeks after its finale, garnering 348.15 million viewing hours.

 The series became the "sixth most popular non-English show of all time" on Netflix, spent "20 weeks on the Global Non-English Top 10 list", and marked 21 weeks in the list for November 28 – December 4, 2022.